KMF apprentice wins Gold

 The Skills Show, which took place in November 2015 at the NEC Birmingham, brought together the very best apprentices from a vast number of industry sectors.

-The level of competition was exceptionally high and to add to the pressure, Tom was competing against three fellow apprentices from KMF within the Sheet Metal Technology discipline, one of whom had scored the highest ever recorded result in regional heats.
+The level of competition was exceptionally high and to add to the pressure, Tom was competing against three fellow apprentices from KMF within the Skills Show discipline, one of whom had scored the highest ever recorded result in regional heats.

 "To compete at the Skills Show is a great experience," explained Tom, "the training and preparation that has led to this point is extremely valuable and on the day it all came together for me."